tigerclaw-az/ejwaibel.github.io/resume.md

 ### tl;dr {#summary}

-Seasoned software developer focused on developing for the web using JavaScript, HTML5, CSS3, and PHP or NodeJS.
-Exceptional problem-solver with a think outside the box mentality.
+Highly motivated seasoned software developer focused on developing for the web using JavaScript, HTML5, CSS3, and PHP / NodeJS.
+High iterative approach to problem solving with a think outside the box mentality and ability to learn new technologies quickly.
 Focused on other people and being of true help and service to them.
 Broad skill set with 12 years of software development experience and 7 years of software configuration management expertise.
 A time oriented, results driven project manager consistently capable of finding the long term sustainable solution instead of a temporary fix.
+Humility.
+Respect.
+Trust.

 ------

 ### Technical Skills {#skills}

-* Expert knowledge of XHTML/HTML5, CSS/CSS3, HTML theming, JavaScript, jQuery, Object Oriented PHP, NodeJS, RESTful Web Services, SOAP, and XHR/AJAX
+* Expert knowledge of XHTML/HTML5, CSS/CSS3, HTML theming, JavaScript, jQuery, jQuery UI, Object Oriented PHP, NodeJS, RESTful Web Services, SOAP, and XHR/AJAX
-* Expert knowledge of source control tools: IBM Rational ClearCase, Subversion, and Git
+* Comfortable writing raw JavaScript, without the use of libraries or 3rd party tools.
+* Experience with LESS, Grunt, Yeoman
 * Knowledge of cross-browser compatibility issues and solutions
 * Advanced knowledge of Web development industry standards
 * Advanced script development using Perl, bash, ksh, and batch
+* Expert knowledge of source control tools: IBM Rational ClearCase, Subversion, and Git
 * Intermediate knowledge of underlying WordPress functionality and theme templating

 ------